Eloi-Perez/eloi.link/README.md

 * Mongoose
 * NanoID
 * QRcode
-* HTML Template strings
+* JavaScript HTML Template strings<br>

-The response HTML is generated dynamically in Node, using plain JS.
+  (When you request a shorlink, the response HTML is generated dynamically in Node, using plain JS)

 ### Local Developing and testing